jgeraigery/SpotlightHelp/pages/ConnectOracle/oracle_alarm_librarycachelatchwait.md

 ---

-LLibrary cache latches (or mutexes in Oracle 10g R2 and above) protect the cached SQL statements and object definitions held in the library cache within the Shared Pool.
+Library cache latches (or mutexes in Oracle 10g R2 and above) protect the cached SQL statements and object definitions held in the library cache within the Shared Pool.

 A library cache latch/mutex must be obtained in order to add a new statement to the library cache.
 During a parse request, Oracle searches the library cache for a matching statement.
 If one is not found, Oracle parses the SQL statement, acquires the library cache latch/mutex, and inserts the new SQL.
 Contention for the library cache latch/mutex can occur when an application generates very high quantities of unique, non-sharable SQL (usually because literals have been used instead of bind variables).